doublez13/pystub/README.md

 Pystub also allows importing domain blocklists.
 In the settings.py file, you can specify a list of domains to be blacklisted, or point to a url that contains a list of domains.
 This feature can be used to block ad servers or other invasive content.

 ## Getting Started
+By default, Pystub binds to 127.0.0.1:53.
+This can be modified by changing the `listen` parameter in the pystub.yml file.
+If left blank, Pystub will bind to all IPs on port 53.

 ### Running as a service
 To install Pystub, run the install.sh script.
 This script installs Pystub, the Pystub configuration file, and a Pystub Systemd unit file.
 The Systemd unit file is configured to run Pystub as a dynamic (sandboxed) user, with CAP_NET_BIND_SERVICE granted in order to bind to port 53
 ```